End of Tigres’ dominance? America dominates the Amazons and breaks their streak of 40 games without losing

 The Liga MX Women took on dramatic tints this Friday, when America received the felines in his field, since those of Coapa suffered a lot to damage the cabin of Tigers and it wasn’t until the second half that all three scores fell.

-The royal squad made a smart match in the first half, however, the Englishman’s pupils Craig Harrington they had more key arrivals, although the definition was not the best.
+The royal squad made a smart match in the first half, however, the English’s pupils Craig Harrington they had more key arrivals, although the definition was not the best.

-Thus they went to rest and on the return to hostilities, barely 10 minutes of play had elapsed when the azulcremas were revived in a defensive error by Tigers, to finally open the scoreboard in the Colossus of Santa Úrsula.
+Thus they went to rest and in the return to hostilities, barely 10 minutes of play had elapsed when the azulcremas were revived in a defensive error by Tigers, to finally open the score in the Colossus of Santa Úrsula.

 America took advantage of an oversight and Daniela espinosa put it in the arch defended by Ophelia Solis with a showy ‘Vaseline’ that ended up opening the scoring at 55 ‘.